 During 2021 and in line with the legal framework in place at that time, the geographical restriction was inter alia lifted in the following cases:

-• Vulnerable applicants for whom appropriate support could not be provided within the area of restriction, though GCR is aware of several cases of vulnerable applicants for whom the restriction was not lifted, even though neither special reception conditions nor special procedural guarantees could be applied, not least, due to diverging practices between locations (also see Lift of geographical Restriction).
+- Vulnerable applicants for whom appropriate support could not be provided within the area of restriction, though GCR is aware of several cases of vulnerable applicants for whom the restriction was not lifted, even though neither special reception conditions nor special procedural guarantees could be provided, not least, due to diverging practices between locations (also see Lift of geographical Restriction).

-Despite these urgings, as reported by GCR and Oxfam in a joint submission to the EU Ombudsman in March 2023,[29] ‘[t]he confinement of asylum applicants appears to be a primary objective in the new EU-funded sites [i.e. CCACs]’, with several measures leading to the deprivation of applicants’ liberty.
-The joint submission was made following the EU Ombudsman’s opening of an own-initiative inquiry to assess how the European Commission ensures respect for fundamental rights in EU-funded migration management facilities in Greece.[30]
+Despite these calls, which remain relevant to this day, as reported by GCR and Oxfam in a joint submission to the EU Ombudsman in March 2023,[27] ‘[t]he confinement of asylum applicants appears to be a primary objective in the new EU-funded sites [i.e. CCACs]’, with several measures leading to the deprivation of applicants’ liberty.
+The joint submission was made following the EU Ombudsman’s opening of an own-initiative inquiry to assess how the European Commission ensures respect for fundamental rights in EU-funded migration management facilities in Greece.[28]

-Failure to comply with the geographical restriction has serious consequences, including Detention of Asylum Seekers, as applicants apprehended outside their assigned island are – arbitrarily – placed in pre-removal detention for the purpose of returning to their assigned island.
+Failure to comply with the geographical restriction has serious consequences, including detention of asylum seekers, as applicants apprehended outside their assigned island are – arbitrarily – placed in pre-removal detention for the purpose of returning to their assigned island.
 They may also be subject to criminal charges under Article 182 of the Criminal Code.
-Moreover, access to asylum is also restricted to those who have not complied with the geographical restriction since, according to the practice of the Asylum Service, their applications are not lodged outside the area of the geographical restriction and/or the applicant in case he or she has already lodged an application, cannot renew the asylum seeker card and the examination is interrupted.

 [1] Article 49 (1) Asylum Code.